OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 It’s also possible to configure your deployment process to run steps in [parallel](https://octopus.com/docs/deployment-process/conditions#start-trigger).
 However, care should be taken to avoid a situation where steps run in parallel which depend on one another.
 :::

-The existing PetClinic application is modelled using this sequential technique.
+The existing PetClinic application is modelled using this sequential deployment technique.
 The deployment process consists of a number of key steps:

 - A [Manual intervention](https://octopus.com/docs/deployment-process/steps/manual-intervention-and-approvals) Approval step (for the `Production` Environment only).
 - A Flyway DB migration [community library](https://library.octopus.com/listing/database) step to apply any database changes.